MoistGoolem/GraphQL-Server/README.md

 # GraphQL-Server
-A simple GraphQL server which loads its schema from a .graphql file isntead of using clunky strings
+A simple GraphQL server which loads its schema from a .graphql file instead of using clunky strings